n006370/HelioX20/Installation/README.md

 This method requires the following hardware:

-- HiKey with power supply
+- Helio X20 with power supply
-- Host machine (Linux, Mac OS X, or Windows)
+- Host machine (Linux)
 - USB to microUSB cable
 - USB Mouse and/or keyboard (not required to perform flash)
 - HDMI Monitor with full size HDMI cable (not required to perform flash)